LesleyLai/easylisp/README.md

 ## Usage

-After building the project, there should be an `bin/easylisp` executable under the `build` (where you invoked CMake) folder, and you can run it as a REPL:
+After building the project, there should be an `bin/easylisp` executable under the `build` (where you invoked CMake) folder.

+You can run the interpreter as a REPL:

 ```sh
 $ easylisp